 Experience the Pestalozzi Children's Village first-hand

 How was the Pestalozzi Children's Village founded after World War II, and what does the idyllic site mean for young people today?
-How do we give children in eleven different countries access to education?
+How do we give children in twelve different countries access to education?
 Find out about our founder’s vision and the work we do today in the Visitors' Centre.

 “Tanzania 360°” special exhibition